Bifurcation of perturbations of non-generic closed self-shrinkers: Bifurcation

 \section{Bifurcation}

-In this section we study the bifurcation phenomenon.
-Recall from Remark \ref{R:RMCF blow up} that the tangent flow of a RMCF $M_t$ at spacetime point $(y,T)$ is the limit of the sequence
+In this section, we study the bifurcation phenomenon.
+Recall from Remark \ref{R:RMCF blow up} that the tangent flow of a RMCF $\widetilde M_t$ at spacetime point $(y,T)$ is the limit of the sequence

-and $M^{\sigma,(y,T)}$ satisfies the equation
+and $\widetilde{M}^{\sigma,(y,T)} _t$ satisfies the equation

-where $x^{\sigma,(y,T)}$ is the position of $M^{\sigma,(y,T)}_t$.
+where $x^{\sigma,(y,T)}$ is the position of $\widetilde{M}^{\sigma,(y,T)}_t$.

-Now suppose $M_t$ is a RMCF starting at a perturbed hypersurface given by an inward perturbation of a non-generic closed self-shrinker, with $k$-th non-trivial homology.
-Theorem \ref{T:finite time singularity} shows that $M_t$ has a finite time singularity, and we assume it is $(y,T)$.
-Lemma \ref{L:Preservation of rescaled mean curvature} implies that $M_t$ is rescaled mean convex for every time $t<T$, hence $\langle \pa_t x,\bn\rangle<0$.
-Since $M^{\sigma,(y,T)}_t$ is a parabolic rescaling of $M_t$, it also satisfies $\langle \pa_t x^{\sigma,(y,T)},\bn\rangle<0$.
+Now suppose $\widetilde M_t$ is a RMCF starting at a perturbed hypersurface given by an inward perturbation of a non-generic closed self-shrinker, with $k$-th non-trivial homology.
+Theorem \ref{T:finite time singularity} shows that $\widetilde M_t$ has a finite time singularity, and we assume it is $(y,T)$.
+Lemma \ref{L:Preservation of rescaled mean curvature} implies that $\widetilde M_t$ is rescaled mean convex for every time $t<T$, hence $\langle \pa_t x,\bn\rangle<0$.
+Since $\widetilde{M}^{\sigma,(y,T)}_t$ is a parabolic rescaling of $\widetilde M_t$, it also satisfies $\langle \pa_t x^{\sigma,(y,T)},\bn\rangle<0$.
 Therefore we obtain

-By passing to a limit, the regularity theory of Hershkovitz-White \cite{HW19} (see also our discussion in Section \ref{S:Non-collapsing}) shows that $M^{\sigma,(y,T)}_t$ smoothly converges to a multiplicity $1$ self-shrinking mean curvature flow.
-As $\sigma\to\infty$, on the limit $H\geq 0$.
-Therefore by the classification theorem by Huisken \cite{H90} (see also \cite{W00}, \cite{W03} and \cite{CM12}), the tangent flow must be a self-shrinking (generalized) cylinder.
+By passing to a limit, the regularity theory of Hershkovitz-White \cite{HW19} (see also the discussion in Section \ref{S:Non-collapsing}) shows that $\widetilde M^{\sigma,(y,T)}_t$ smoothly converges to a multiplicity $1$ self-shrinking mean curvature flow.
+Let $\sigma\to \infty$, we notice that $H\geq 0$ on the limit.
+Therefore the classification theorem by Huisken \cite{H90} (see also \cite{W00}, \cite{W03} and \cite{CM12}) implies that the tangent flow must be a self-shrinking (generalized) cylinder.

-Similar argument holds for RMCF starting at a perturbed hypersurface given by an outward perturbation of a non-generic closed self-shrinker, with $k$-th non-trivial homology.
-In this case, similar argument shows that after passing to a limit, the tangent flow satisfies $H\leq 0$.
-Therefore, by flipping the sign we again obtain the tangent flow must be a self-shrinking (generalized) cylinder.
+A similar argument holds for RMCF starting at a perturbed hypersurface given by an outward perturbation of a non-generic closed self-shrinker, with $k$-th non-trivial homology.
+In this case, a similar argument shows that after passing to a limit, the tangent flow satisfies $H\leq 0$.
+Therefore, by flipping the sign we obtain that the tangent flow must be a self-shrinking (generalized) cylinder.

-In particular, the sign of $H$ of the blow up sequence implies two different collapsing directions.
+In particular, the sign of $H$ of the blow-up sequence implies two different collapsing directions.
 This verifies the bifurcation phenomenon.